-Trump calls Zelensky ‘dictator’: What’s behind escalating war of words?
+Trump calls Zelenskyy ‘dictator’: What’s behind escalating war of words?

 Trump called Zelenskyy a ‘dictator’ amid a brewing war of words between the two leaders.

-United States President Donald Trump has called his Ukrainian counterpart Volodymyr Zelenskyy a ‘dictator’ as the rift between them has deepened over Ukraine peace negotiations.
+United States President Donald Trump has called his Ukrainian counterpart Volodymyr Zelenskyy a “dictator” as the rift between them deepens over Ukraine peace negotiations.

 Trump’s latest broadside against Zelenskyy came after the Ukrainian leader challenged his claims that Ukraine had started the war.
-Zelenskyy had also spoken against being left out of the Russia-US peace talks held in the Saudi capital Riyadh on Tuesday.
+Zelenskyy had also spoken against being left out of the Russia-US talks held in the Saudi capital Riyadh on Tuesday.

 In an online post later on Wednesday, and during a speech in Miami on the same day, Trump delivered scathing attacks against the Ukrainian leader, accusing him of taking US money and embroiling the country in an endless conflict.

-Here’s the war of words between Trump and Zelenskyy and how it may affect the Ukraine peace talks:
+Here’s the war of words between Trump and Zelenskyy and how it may affect the Ukraine peace initiatives:

 What did Trump say about Zelenskyy?

-In a Wednesday post on his social media platform, Truth Social, Trump wrote that Zelenskyy, a “moderately successful comedian” has “talked the United States of America into spending $350 Billion Dollars, to go into a War that couldn’t be won, that never had to start”.
+In a Wednesday post on his social media platform, Truth Social, Trump wrote that Zelenskyy, a “moderately successful comedian”, has “talked the United States of America into spending $350 Billion Dollars, to go into a War that couldn’t be won, that never had to start”.

 In terms of funding disbursed to Ukraine, he added: “The United States has spent $200 Billion Dollars more than Europe.”